mieko/cult/README.md

      can be unpaid software contractors working on the demands of strangers on the internet.
-  *  If your contribution consists of instructing the team how to run the
-     project: Thanks, but we've got that handled.
+  *  If your contribution consists of instructing the team how to run the project or interface with the community: Thanks, but we've got that handled.

 If you're contributing code, asking a question, or reporting a bug, don't let the above items you away.

 ## License